The Caledonian Edinburgh, Curio Collection by Hilton

 • With Edinburgh Castle always in view and Princes Street Gardens just across the road, the luxury hotel offers a great city-center location.
 Yet the fact it’s on the edges of both Old Town and New Town means it remains a quiet refuge, even during August’s hectic Fringe Festival.

-• The décor throughout the property is stunning, from the grand chandeliers and carpeted staircase of the lobby to the pastel shades and distressed mirrors in the rooms.
+• The décor throughout the property is stunning, from the grand chandeliers and historic marble detail of the staircase to the newly refurbished guest rooms paying homage to Scotland’s unparalleled landscapes, deep-rooted heritage and architectural marvels.

 Things to Know